 Scheduled airlines do not have to hold an ATOL (charter ones do) so there is another potential grey area here, although most ATOL holders are obliged to offer refunds or alternative flights should an airline fail.

 So you should always check that the company you are booking through has either an ATOL (if there are flights involved), or some other recognised protection arrangement.
 If not, or if you make booking directly for hotels or services, then you will not be covered if the company through who you book goes out of business after you have paid them.

 In our case we hold an Air Travel Organisers Licence (ATOL) number 2793, from the Civil Aviation Authority, as required under EU Regulations, which guarantees the security of holidays sold in the UK that include flights.
-For all other bookings from clients within the UK we insure our passengers with the ABTA-approved insurance firm IPP (International Passenger Protection Limited).
+For all other bookings from clients within the UK we insure our passengers with one of the ABTA-approved insurance firms.

 This is what ABTA asks us to say to our clients: Book with Confidence.
 We are a member of ABTA which means you have the benefit of ABTA's assistance and Code of Conduct.
 For our UK clients we provide financial protection for your money when you buy a package holiday.

 For our non-UK clients the travel arrangements bought from us are not covered by either the ATOL or ABTA's schemes of financial protection, although we can provide bonding (via insurance) on request.